-Project Bona Fide (PBF), a registered 501(c)3 non-profit organization, is a demonstrative permaculture site and experience-based learning center that utilizes permaculture design, agroforestry, research & education, and community collaboration to promote food security on Isla de Ometepe
+Project Bona Fide (PBF) is a registered 501(c)3 nonprofit organisation.
+We are a demonstrative permaculture site and experience-based learning centre, utilising permaculture design, agroforestry, research and education, and community collaboration, for the most part to promote food security on Isla de Ometepe.

 Farm volunteers support a variety of projects including but not limited to natural building, tree propagation, gardening, irrigation, cooking, planting, natural medicine, and projects with the local community.

-We provide lodging in our open-air dormitories (bunk beds, mattresses, bedding, & mosquito nets included) and 3 daily and delicious meals.
+We provide lodging in our open-air dormitories (bunk beds, mattresses, bedding, and mosquito nets included).

-Project Bona Fide asks international volunteers to pay a Program Fee that covers room & board (3 meals/day except Saturday dinners) and the operational costs of local staff.
+Project Bona Fide asks international volunteers to pay a program fee that covers room and board (3 meals/day except for Saturday dinners) and the operational costs of local staff.